 B. LAs in TMDL

 All three states include an analysis of “system potential vegetation” (a surrogate shade target) in the development of TMDLs and/or LAs because they have recognized that the loss of riparian vegetation is a large driver of waterway temperature issues.
 The three states all recognize that full shade is the target.
-There is variation in the extent to which it is assumed that target can be attained through riparian revegetation.
+There is variation in the extent to which it is assumed that the temperature target can be attained through riparian revegetation.

 Some TMDLs have begun to explore width-to-depth ratios, base flow changes, and geomorphology as well.